John Bishop: Career

-In December 2014, he appeared in A Night in with Olly Murs where he and Olly Murs had a lip-sync battle.
 In 2015, Bishop presented his own variety show on BBC One called The John Bishop Show.

-In May 2015, Bishop appeared as a special guest at the Liverpool date of Murs's Never Been Better Tour and performed "Troublemaker" with him.
+In May 2015, he appeared as a special guest at the Liverpool date of Murs's Never Been Better Tour and performed "Troublemaker" with him.

 In January 2016, he took part in the BBC series Stargazing Live, appearing from the European Astronaut Centre, and following Tim Peake's astronaut training programme with a simulated spacewalk, underwater.

 Since September 2016, Bishop has presented John Bishop: In Conversation With... for the W channel.
 Two series have been aired: the show will return for a third series.
 On 21 September 2016, Bishop was confirmed to have a role in ITV drama series Fearless, which aired in 2017.
 On 29 September 2016, Bishop announced that he would be going on tour for the fifth time in October and November 2017 with a show titled Winging It.

 In August 2019, Bishop began presenting a football programme called Back of the Net for Amazon Prime Video with Peter Crouch and Gabby Logan.
 On 8 September 2020, Bishop and writer, actor and director Tony Pitts launched their new podcast called Three Little Words.
 This podcast was launched on the Crowd Network podcasting platform, which has financial backing from John Bishop and was started by a group of ex-BBC executives.

 On 1 January 2021, Bishop announced that he would join the cast of Doctor Who as Dan Lewis, a companion of the Thirteenth Doctor.
 On 28 January, it was announced that Bishop would appear as a contestant on the 4th series of The Great Stand Up to Cancer Bake Off in the spring of that year.

+In December 2022, Bishop starred as Vic in the pantomime Mother Goose opposite Ian McKellen in the title role at the Duke of York's Theatre in London's West End before touring the UK and Ireland until April 2023.

+In 2025, Bishop narrated Tesco‘s Christmas advertising campaign.